Diocese of Vincennes: Bishop Bruté (1834-1839)

-Diocese under Bishop Hailandière (1839-1847)
+Bishop Hailandière (1839-1847)

-Father Célestine Guynemer de la Hailandière, Bishop Bruté's vicar general, was consecrated as the second Bishop of Vincennes on 18 August 1839 at the Chapel of Sacred Heart in Paris, France.
-The new bishop remained in France for several months to raise funds and make arrangements for improvements to the diocese.
-Among his most significant achievements were completing St. Francis Xavier Cathedral at Vincennes, and construction of a library to house Bishop Bruté's collection of more than 5,000 books and religious documents.
-He consecrated the cathedral on 8 August 1841.
+Father Célestine Guynemer de la Hailandière, a French priest serving as Bruté's vicar general, was consecrated as the second bishop of Vincennes on August 18, 1839, at the Chapel of Sacred Heart in Paris, France.
+Hailandière remained in France for several months after his consecration, raising funds and making arrangements for improvements to the diocese.
+His most significant achievements included the completion of St. Francis Xavier Cathedral at Vincennes, and construction of a library to house Bruté's collection of more than 5,000 books and religious documents.
+He consecrated the cathedral on August 8, 1841.

-The diocese quickly expanded its services under Bishop Hailandière's direction.
-He arranged for the Sisters of Providence to establish their order within the diocese, and encouraged the Brothers of the Holy Cross to establish schools for boys.
+Hailandière arranged for the Sisters of Providence to establish their order within the diocese, and encouraged the Brothers of the Holy Cross to establish schools for boys.
 He also called on Catholic leaders, including Father Edward Sorin, founder of the University of Notre Dame, and Mother Théodore Guérin, founder of Sisters of Providence of Saint Mary-of-the-Woods, to join him in Indiana.

-Despite Bishop de Hailandière' efforts in Indiana, its population grew slowly and the institutions that he helped to establish suffered many problems.
-He became discouraged and resigned in 1847.
-Bishop Hailandière returned to France, where he died on 1 May 1882.
-His remains are buried in the crypt at St. Francis Xavier in Vincennes.
+In 1843, the Vatican erected the Diocese of Chicago, taking its territory from the Diocese of Vincennes.
+Despite de Hailandière' efforts in Indiana, its population grew slowly and the institutions that he helped to establish suffered many problems.
+He became discouraged and resigned as bishop of Vincennes in 1847.

-Diocese under Bishop Bazin (1847-1849)
+Bishop Bazin (1847-1848)

-John Stephen Bazin, Bishop Hailandière's successor, was appointed the third Bishop of Vincennes on 3 September 1847.
+John Stephen Bazin, Hailandière's successor, was appointed the third bishop of Vincennes on September 3, 1847.
 He was the first bishop ordained in Indiana.
-Bishop Bazin's consecration took place at St. Francis Xavier Cathedral in Vincennes on 24 October 1847.

-Ill health shortened his service to the diocese.
-Within a few months of his consecration, Bishop Bazin appointed Jacques Maurice de St. Palais, his vicar general, as administrator to the diocese.
-Bishop Bazin died at Vincennes on 23 April 1848, after having served about six months.
+Bazin's consecration took place at St. Francis Xavier Cathedral on October 24, 1847.
+Within a few months of his consecration, Bazin was in failing health.
+He appointed Jacques Maurice de St. Palais, his vicar general, as diocesan administrator.
+Bazin died at Vincennes on April 23, 1848.